react-cosmos/react-cosmos/docs/plugins/cosmos-plugins.md

 ## Existing plugins

-Here are some existing plugins you can install and add to `plugins` in your Cosmos config.

 ### Open fixture plugin

 This combines a [server plugin](server-plugins.md) with a [UI plugin](ui-plugins.md).
 It adds a renderer action that opens the selected fixture file in your default editor.